-In the numerics, we choose the sum rules parameters $M^2 = 5.0 \pm 0.5$ GeV$^2$ and $s_0 = 6.0 \pm 0.5$ GeV$^2$ as that used in the calculation of $D_s \to f_0$ form factors \cite{Cheng:2023knr}.
-These values guarantee the maximum stability and convergence for the QCD predictions.
-The threshold momentum fraction $u_0$ is the solution of $s_0 = {\bar u} k^2 + (m_c^2 + {\bar u} q^2)/u$.
-We plot the two-dimensional distributions of partial-wave form factor magnitudes $\sqrt{q^2}\vert F_0^{(l)} \vert$ in figure \ref{fig:F0-ffs}.
-To obtain these results, the phase shift in the expansion coefficient, shown in Eq. \ref{eq:Bnl}, is taken from the pion-nucleon reaction $\pi^- p \to \pi^0\pi^0 n$, which exhibits a $\pi\pi$ spectral peak near the $f_0$ resonance \cite{GAMS:1994jtk,Achasov:1998pu}.
-This choice is motivated by the similar peak structure observed for the $f_0$ produced in $D_s$ decays.
-Consequently, we find a sharp peak at $980$ MeV in the $S$-wave form factor and a broad structure in the $D$-wave form factor around $1370$ MeV.
+We adopt the PDG values of $m_{D_s}= 1.968$ GeV and $f_{D_s}= 0.250$ GeV \cite{ParticleDataGroup:2024cfk}.
+For the LCSRs parameters, we choose $M^2 = 5.0 \pm 0.5$ GeV$^2$ and $s_0 = 6.0 \pm 0.5$ GeV$^2$, in accordance with the earlier study of $D_s \to f_0$ form factors \cite{Cheng:2023knr}, to ensures optimal stability and convergence of the QCD predictions.
+Charm quark mass and nonpertuabtive parameters in $2\pi$DAs are taken from Ref. \cite{Cheng:2025hxe}.
+The phase shifts $\delta_l(k^2)$ incorporated into the expansion coefficients in Eq. (\ref{eq:Bnl}) is taken from the pion-nucleon reaction $\pi^- p \to \pi^0\pi^0 n$ \cite{GAMS:1994jtk,Achasov:1998pu}.
+This choice of reaction is motivated by the similarity of its peak structure to that observed for the $f_0$ produced in $D_s$ decays.

-We claim that the LCSRs provide a powerful prediction for the $D_s \to \left[ \pi\pi \right]_{S}$ form factor magnitudes in the large-recoil region, approximately $0 \lesssim q^2 \lesssim m_c^2 - 2 m_c \chi \sim 0.2$ GeV$^2$, where $\chi \sim 500$ MeV is a typical hadronic scale.
-To extend this description across the entire physical range of momentum transfer, we employ the simplified $z$-series expansion (SSE) parameterization \cite{Bourrely:2008za}.
-This method ensures a robust and rapidly convergent extrapolation from the LCSR window to the zero-recoil ($q^2{\rm max}$) point.